elico4u/alx-system_engineering-devops/0x00-shell_basics/README.md

 "ls is to list all the files on the current working directory"

-"cd ~user_name is to change from the current working directory to the user's home directory"
+"/root to change from the current working directory to the user's home directory"